 Jimmy researches deception techniques of child molesters and specializes in abuse in plain sight.
 Jimmy is a certification specialist with G.R.A.C.E (Godly Response to Abuse in the Christian Environment).

 Mike Sloan is the Director of Safeguarding Certification at GRACE (Godly Response to Abuse in the Christian Environment).
 For the last nine years, Mike has trained churches, schools, and other Christian ministries across the United States and abroad in child abuse prevention and response best practices.
 Mike was instrumental in developing GRACE’s Safeguarding Certification initiative and GRACE’s Seminary Curriculum with GRACE board member Victor Vieth, the first three-credit hour seminary course on child maltreatment, which was piloted at Biblical Seminary in 2017.
 In the past, Mike served as a local pastor in Atlanta, Georgia, and Columbus, Ohio.

 Advocate | Writer | Speaker | Founder of The Courage Conference

-Ashley Easter is a Christian feminist, writer, speaker, and abuse-victim advocate who educates churches and secular communities on abuse, introducing them to safe practices and healing resources.
+Ashley Easter is a Christian feminist, writer, speaker, life coach, television producer, life coach and abuse-victim advocate who educates churches and secular communities on abuse, introducing them to safe practices and healing resources.
 She is also the founder of The Courage Conference, a judgement-free place for survivors of abuse—and those who love them—to gather and hear inspiring stories from other survivors about moving forward in boldness and healing.
 She is the author of The Courage Coach: A Practical, Friendly Guide on How to Heal From Abuse.